Safe Operation of a Telehandler Lift Truck Training – On-site

 Our Safe Operation of a Telehandler program is designed in accordance with CSA B335-15 Safety Standard for Lift Trucks.

-Participant manual, test, record of attendance, wallet card, and wall certificate.
+Participant manual, test, record of attendance and wallet card.

 Telehandler operators, supervisors, JHSC members, and safety representatives.